javascript-tutorial/en.javascript.info/1-js/09-classes/01-class/article.md

 What `class User {...}` construct really does is:

 1. Creates a function named `User`, that becomes the result of the class declaration.
-The function code is taken from the `constructor` method (assumed empty if we don't write such method).
+The function code is taken from the `constructor` method (assumed empty if we don't write this method).
 2. Stores class methods, such as `sayHi`, in `User.prototype`.

 After `new User` object is created, when we call its method, it's taken from the prototype, just as described in the chapter <info:function-prototype>.
 So the object has access to class methods.